 Gig economy trends show that about 47% of working millennials now say they are freelancers in some capacity.
 This shows the popularity of the gig economy will grow in the coming years.

-29% of the freelancers said their businesses are their only source of income.
+Several freelancer statistics suggest that 29% of the freelancers said their businesses are their only source of income.
 This percentage has increased from about 17% in 2014 which again shows the growth in this industry.
 These freelance statistics show that people prefer mobility and the freedom to choose their projects.

 5. In developing countries, the use of gig platforms has increased by over 30%.